lazydynamics/Gears.jl/docs/src/tutorials/threading.md

 # [Threading](@id tutorial-threading)

-Learn how to run jobs in parallel using EnvironmentEngine's threading capabilities.
+Learn how to run jobs in parallel using Gears's threading capabilities.
 This tutorial covers when and how to use multi-threading effectively.

 ## Threading Overview

-EnvironmentEngine supports running jobs in multiple threads, allowing you to:
+Gears supports running jobs in multiple threads, allowing you to:
 - Execute multiple jobs simultaneously
 - Improve performance for CPU-intensive tasks
 - Handle concurrent operations efficiently